1. PERSONAL FINANCE

 • FHA loans, which require as little as 3.5% down, depending on your credit score

-How Does The Location Of Your Home Impact Your Down Payment?
+How Does the Location of Your Home Impact Your Down Payment?

 The market where you’re trying to buy a home typically plays a part in whether you can make a down payment of less than 20%.
 In expensive areas, you may have a harder time making less than a 20% down payment for a couple of reasons:

-What Are The Benefits Of Making Less Than a 20% Down Payment?
+What Are the Benefits of Making Less Than a 20% Down Payment?

-A 20% down payment could help you avoid PMI and mean lower monthly mortgage payments, but there are benefits to putting down less.
-First, putting down less means you’ll have more funds for unexpected costs and any unplanned expenses.
+A 20% down payment could help you avoid PMI and mean lower monthly mortgage payments, but there are still some benefits to putting down less.
+First, putting down less means you have more funds for unexpected costs.
+Homes have a way of needing surprise repairs, and maintenance costs can be higher than expected.
+It’s good to have extra money in your emergency fund for this purpose.

-Should The Type Of Home You’re Buying Affect Your Down Payment?
+Should the Type of Home You’re Buying Affect Your Down Payment?

 On the other hand, if you’re buying your forever home, your goal is to be mortgage-free eventually.
 The more money you put down at closing, the easier it becomes to pay off your home and own it outright.